google/googletest/coroutines/sheared-ordering.md

 ## Notes on hyper-flexible ordering

-This analysis is of a deprecated version of cotest that allows test corotuines more flexibility, so that they can queue up incoming events and then pull them from the queue out of order.
+This analysis is of a deprecated version of cotest that allowed test corotuines more flexibility, so that they could queue up incoming events and then pull them from the queue out of order.

 ### NEXT_EVENT_ONLY_FROM(DC) or BLOCK_EVENT()
  - Consider launches A() and B() invoking mockA() and mockB() respectively.
 Suppose the